Pyelonephritis: Epidemiology

 There are roughly 12–13 cases annually per 10,000 population in women receiving outpatient treatment and 3–4 cases requiring admission.
 In men, 2–3 cases per 10,000 are treated as outpatients and 1–2 cases/10,000 require admission.
 Young women are most often affected.
 Infants and the elderly are also at increased risk, reflecting anatomical changes and hormonal status.
 Xanthogranulomatous pyelonephritis is most common in middle-aged women.
 It can present somewhat differently in children, in whom it may be mistaken for Wilms' tumor.

 Research

 According to a 2015 meta analysis, vitamin A has been shown to alleviate renal damage and/or prevent renal scarring.

-Terminology
+Etymology

 The term is from Greek πύελο|ς pýelo|s, "basin" + νεφρ|ός nepʰrós, "kidney" + suffix -itis suggesting "inflammation".

 A similar term is "pyelitis", which means inflammation of the renal pelvis and calyces.
 In other words, pyelitis together with nephritis is collectively known as pyelonephritis.